 D12 rapper Proof, whose real name was Deshaun Holton, 32, was shot and killed early Tuesday morning April 11, 2006.
 Regarding his longtime friend, Eminem said, "Right now, there's a lot of people focusing on the way he died.
 I want to remember the way he lived.
 Proof was funny, he was smart, he was charming.
 He inspired everyone around him.
 He can never, ever be replaced.
 He was, and always will be, my best friend."

-Eminem is working on his next album, "Relapse," with longtime collaborator Dr. Dre, who put his own album, "Detox," on the backburner to help bring the project to completion.
-Hopes are that Relapse (Interscope/ Aftermath/Shady) will be released on May 19, 2009.
-The first single from the album and its accompanying video will see a simultaneous release on April 7th.
+Eminem's next album, "Relapse," with longtime collaborator Dr. Dre, was released on May 19, 2009.
+The first single from the album and its accompanying video saw a simultaneous release on April 7th.